marcoguerri/gpg-tpm2-keychain/README.md

 # Auth model

 A summary of the auth model, extracted from [tpm2-pkcs11 repo](https://github.com/tpm2-software/tpm2-pkcs11/blob/master/docs/ARCHITECTURE.md): all `tpm2_pkcs11` objects are stored under a peristent primary key in the owner hierarchy. `tpm2_pkcs11` library borrows several concepts that are smartcard specific.
 A `slot` is the physical smart card reader slot.
 For each slot, there could be one or more smartcards, each of which is associated with a token.
 A token maintains 2 objects under the primary key: one for the `SO` user, and the other for the `USER` user.
 The auth value for these objects is the `SO` or `USER` pin.
 The auth value is used to unseal an aes256 wrapping key, which in turn is used to encrypt all auth values for the objects in the token (keys and certificates that the token exposes for cryptographic operations).
 In this setup, the token is associated to a pre-existing transient TPM key stored outside of the TPM (in turn wrapped into a primary key in the owner hierarchy).
-This to allow for easy migration of this key to a different TPM to give access to the same gpg-backed keychain on a different machine.
+This to allow for easy migration of this key to a different TPM (with associated policy) to give access to the same gpg-backed keychain on a different machine.

+The migration policy used in this setup is a signed policy, which means that migration needs to be allowed by another authority via signature.
+We use a TPM key generated on the same TPM that hosts the gpg key.
+Ideally the migration authority should be further protected and stored on a different device.

-The instructions below explain how to setup `tpm2_pkcs11` store and migrate the token key to a different TPM.
+The instructions below explain how to setup `tpm2_pkcs11` store, generate the gpg key and migrate the TPM key to a different machine.
+All persitent artifacts (e.g. keys, pass store, etc) are stored on `gpg_keys_volume` volume, which is bind mounted on `/home/gpg/keys`.
+If this volume gets lost (and there is no backup) access to all secrets is lost as well.
+Obviously, all TPM generated keys are bound to that single TPM, so losing access to TPM, means also losing access to the keys.

 # Store initialization

 The pkcs11 store needs to be initialized with a token.
 We'll initialize the store so the token will be associated to a transient external TPM object.

 ```